The Greenway (Newham)

 Full Site Description

 By the 1850s the Thames in central London was effectively an open sewer since sewage drained directly into the river.
 The 'Great Stink' of 1858 caused Parliament and the Law Courts to seriously consider moving away from the river and the curtains on river-fronting windows in the Houses of Parliament were soaked in calcium chloride against the stench.
-The Metropolitan Board of Works was set up in 1855, with the construction of a sewage system its primary task.
+The Metropolitan Board of Works (MBW) was set up in 1855, with the construction of a sewage system its primary task.
 In 1848 London's levels had been plotted in order to devise a drainage and sewage scheme, and this was the origin of the Ordnance Survey.
-Joseph Bazalgette, who worked for the Metropolitan Commissioners for Sewers and later became chief engineer for the Metropolitan Board of Works, was responsible for the Northern Outfall Sewer, which took sewage from all over London to Beckton.
-He was also responsible for building the Abbey Mills Pumping Station (q.v.) designed to lift lower level sewage into the Outfall.
+Joseph Bazalgette, who worked for the Metropolitan Commissioners for Sewers and later became chief engineer for the MBW, was responsible for the Northern Outfall Sewer, which took wastewater from the River Thames at Wick Lane, Hackney to the new Barking Sewage Works, constructed in 1864, later renamed Beckton Sewage Treatment Works.
+A second sewer was constructed south of the Thames, known as the Southern Outfall.
+Bazalgette was also responsible for the construction of Abbey Mills Pumping Station (q.v.) which was designed to lift lower level sewage into the Northern Outfall.
 Nicknamed 'the Cathedral of Sewage', the Pumping Station's two chimneys were demolished in WWII in order to prevent their use as bomber landmarks.
 The old Abbey Mills Pumping Station and the new pumping station of 1994-7 are both visible from The Greenway.

-It was called Abbey Mills Pumping Station due to its proximity to the former site of Stratford Langthorne Abbey founded in 1135, within whose precincts was an Abbey Mill that had previously been known as Wiggen Mill.
-Wiggen Mill was the earliest tidal mill in West Ham which in the early C12th had been given to Barking Abbey (q.v.) by Queen Maud as part of an endowment for the upkeep of Bow and Channelsea Bridges.
+It was named Abbey Mills Pumping Station due to its proximity to the former site of Stratford Langthorne Abbey founded in 1135, within whose precincts was an Abbey Mill once known as Wiggen Mill.
+This was the earliest tidal mill in West Ham.
+In the early C12th the mill had been given to Barking Abbey (q.v.) by Queen Maud as part of an endowment for the upkeep of Bow and Channelsea Bridges.
 It was later bought by Stratford Abbey, in whose ownership it remained until the Dissolution of the Monasteries in the C16th.
 Mainly used for corn milling, the mill was rebuilt in 1768 and then again in the 1860s but was burnt down during WWI and most of the ruin was removed in 1967.

 Sources consulted:

 Lower Lea Project leaflets; John Archer/Ian Yarham, Nature Conservation in Newham, London Ecology Unit, 1991; Ben Weinreb & Christopher Hibbert, 'The London Encyclopaedia' (Macmillan, revised ed.
-1993).
+1993). https://hackneycyclist.blogspot.com/2019/01/the-greenway-is-now-quietway-22.html; https://londonist.com/2016/04/the-secret-history-of-the-newham-greenway

 Further Information (Planning and Conservation)